 Let me explain – bus takes 10 hours to get to the border with Brazil.
 Arrive Tues 8am.
 Over border, 2 hours to Boa Vista, bank, 1 hour to border with Guyana – arrive about 12noon.
 Get safe bus in nice bright daylight to Georgetown.

 Having missed the bus, I’d have to get one in the morning, meaning I’d arrive in Guyana on Wednesday – and the good safe bus doesn’t run on Wednesday – only unsafe minibuses, which according to Lonely Planet are ‘prone to robbery and hijacking’.

 I’m already 3 days behind schedule as it is.
 This is not good news.

 What I should have done is got in a taxi to the nearby San Felix terminal and forced my way onto another bus, but it was late, I was hungry and Mario’s offer for me to come to his place, get a shower and have something hot to eat and have somewhere comfortable to sleep was just too overwhelming.

-If we can point to a moment in time when this whole expedition fell apart like a Jenga piece stacked too far to the left, this very well might be it.
+If we can point to a moment in time when this whole expedition fell apart like the end of a game of Jenga, this very well might be it.
 But for the minute, let’s soldier on.